 The Humble Bundle has offered numerous different bundles of independent games, available for a limited time at a pay-what-you-want price model.
-All of the offered games are DRM-free and, often, are cross-platform as well. (i.e., available for PC, Mac, and Linux; Android when offered.)
+All of the offered games are DRM-free and are often cross-platform as well, extending even to Android.
 Most of the games are available through Steam, with one-use 'keys' offered to donators.

-The Humble Bundle allows buyers to choose the pay amount and divide it among the game developers, listed charities, and the Humble Bundle itself.
+The Humble Bundle allows buyers to choose the payment amount and divide it among the game developers, listed charities, and the Humble Bundle itself.

-The concept of the Humble Bundle was inspired by the regular indie game sales featured on the digital distributor, Steam, as well as a successful 2009 "pay-what-you-want" anniversary sale of World of Goo.
-While it the isn't the only indie bundle-style sale on the Internet, the Humble Bundle is regarded as the first, the most publicized and, arguably, the most successful; since its creation, the bundles have raised over $11 million for charity alone.
+The concept of the Humble Bundle was inspired by the regular indie game sales featured on the digital distributor Steam, as well as a successful 2009 "pay-what-you-want" anniversary sale of World of Goo.
+While it isn't the only game bundle digital store, the Humble Bundle is regarded as the first, the most publicized and, arguably, the most successful; since its creation the bundles have raised over $11 million for charity alone.

-Donators to The Humble Bundle receive a group of games selected by the HB; these games are often submitted by the developers themselves.
-It is not uncommon for some games to appear on multiple bundles.
-Titles featured in the Humble Bundles are, often, indie games.
-These games range from already successful titles, both critically and financially to more obscure and/or recent releases.
+Donators to the Humble Bundle receive a group of games selected by the Humble Bundle team.
+Developers will also commonly offer their games as candidates.
+It is not unusual for some games to appear in multiple bundles.
+Titles featured in the bundles are often independent releases.
+These games range from those already critically and financially successful, to more obscure or recent games.
 Despite the prominent focus on indie, more recent bundles have included titles from larger studios and publishers, the largest so far being THQ.

 Starting with Humble Indie Bundle #3, bonuses can be unlocked by beating the average purchase price of all previous supporters; this is known as "Beat the Average."
-This has been used to give purchasers a chance to get previous bundles, additional games, soundtracks, and/or other content.
-After a short period, additional games are added to the bundle, though require beating the aforementioned average.
+This has been used to give purchasers a chance to get previous bundles, additional games, soundtracks, and other content.
+After a short period, additional games are added to the bundle, though these also require beating the aforementioned average.

-Each bundle defaults to splitting the payment evenly among the games as well as two chief charities, currently The Electronic Frontier Foundation (EFF) and Child's Play, and an option to tip the Humble Bundle itself.
+Each bundle defaults to splitting the payment evenly among the developers as well as two chief charities, currently The Electronic Frontier Foundation (EFF) and Child's Play, and an option to tip the Humble Bundle itself.
 If desired, the purchaser can adjust sliders to give more or less of the payment to each specific game or charity.
-Sometimes, special charities are added, based on the theme of the bundle.
+Sometimes special charities are added based on the theme of the bundle.

-The main series of bundles, The Humble Indie Bundle, is numbered, a theme reserved for bundles that have at least five games from various developers; seven of these have been released so far.
-Five bundles have been focused on releasing games available for Android.
+The main series of bundles, the Humble Indie Bundle, is numbered.
+Each bundle that has at least five games is themed; seven of these have been released so far.
+Five bundles have focused on releasing games available for Android.
 (Windows, Mac, and Linux options are still included in these bundles.)

 Two bundles have been developer specific, releasing games from Frozenbyte and Introversion.
-One was specially specific to embattled commercial publisher, THQ, marking the only time the Humble Bundle had focused on a major commercial company.
+One was devoted to struggling commercial publisher THQ, marking the only time the Humble Bundle had focused on a major commercial company.
 The other bundles have been focused around and titled after one specific game in the bundle, with two of them being debuts of the game in question.

-Sometimes, developers used the Humble Bundle for special developer events.
+Developers have used the Humble Bundle for special events.
 Mojang has twice hosted their annual "Mojam" through the bundle, allowing donators to receive prototypes for new games, and view the development process on a livestream over a three day period.
 Double Fine Productions similarly used the premise for its 2012 Amnesia Fortnight and urged Humble Bundle donators to vote for which pitched games would go on to become prototypes for new games, unlocking said prototypes and assets for donating.

-In 2013, the Humble Bundle began offering The Humble Weekly Sale.
-These week-long deals offer smaller bundles or individual game; they also offer soundtracks, additional games, and other merchandise to those who beat the average and/or pay a specific amount.
-The name-your-price model remains and donators are still allowed to divide their price between the developer, charities, and Humble Bundle.
+In 2013 the Humble Bundle began offering the Humble Weekly Sale.
+These week-long deals offer smaller bundles or individual game.
+They also offer soundtracks, additional games, and other merchandise to those who beat the average or pay above a specific amount.
+The name-your-price model remains and donators are still allowed to divide their payment between the developers, charities, and Humble Bundle.

 - Highest Gross Amount: $5.1M (Humble Indie Bundle V)